Chinese treasure ship: Sanbao Taijian Xia Xiyang Ji Tongsu Yanyi

 Edward L. Dreyer claims that Luo Maodeng's novel is unsuitable as historical evidence.
-The novel contains a number of fantasy element; for example the ships were "constructed with divine help by the immortal Lu Ban".
+The novel contains a number of fantasy elements; for example the ships were "constructed with divine help by the immortal Lu Ban".
 Scholars have worked, however, to distinguish the fictional elements from those that the author had access to but have subsequently been lost, including both written and oral sources.